nestauk/eurito_indicators/ui/test/README.md

 However, it still needs some heavy refactoring and cleanup.

 A Github action is configured to run the Selenium tests on pull requests to the `dev` branch.
-As a consequence, no direct pushing to `dev` should be allowed to ensure that the tests run before merging.
-The action can be fouind at `.github/workflows/browsersupport.yml`.
+As a consequence, it's not recommended that commits be pushed directly to the `dev` branch so that the tests can be run before merging.
+The action can be found at `.github/workflows/browsersupport.yml` and may be triggered to run in a Github action runner by adding `RUN_BROWSERSTACK` anywhere in a commit message.

 Test results for the original repository can be found here: https://gist.github.com/NestaTestUser/8fb890ee1ebf84435539faa7996b140e .